osadl/SPDX2Disclosure/README.md

 # SPDX2Disclosure

 ## Purpose
-Create more verbose versions of an SPDX disclosure file
+Create more comprehensive versions of an SPDX disclosure file

 ## Usage and command line options
 ```bash